OhSCbrr/ohsc-/docs/getting-started.md

   - You can verify this by going to the PiShock website and testing them with the TEST button.

-# Now you’re all set to use PiShock with OhSC! 🎉
+# Now you’re all set to use OhSC! 🎉